 Unfortunately, the process of notification doesn’t really end once you’ve sent out the notice of a potential data breach.
 It actually has the potential to rapidly expand, creating the need for…

 3) Dedicated Communications Systems

-You’re probably going to need to establish a dedicated line of communication allowing people to contact your business with any questions or concerns related to the breach.
-Oh, and in case you even thought about doing this part on the cheap, your regular business communication system is not going to be anywhere near sufficient.
+You’re probably going to need a dedicated line of communication for any questions or concerns related to the breach.
+And in case you thought about doing this part on the cheap, your regular business communication system is not going to be anywhere near sufficient.

-You’ll need a dedicated communications system (website, phone banks, social media) to respond to frequently asked questions and provide assistance to anyone who may have been impacted.
-Bear in mind that high-quality, effective response teams can save you money, reduce the chances of litigation, and may even help convince existing customers to keep their business with you!
+You’ll need a dedicated communications system (website, phone banks, social media) to respond to frequently asked questions and help anyone who may have been affected.
+High-quality, effective response teams can save you money, reduce the chances of litigation, and may even help convince existing customers to keep their business with you!